Trends and Highlights from the 2023 Midsize Law Firm Priorities Report

 Law firms must have an effective way to communicate, store, and share confidential information with clients, and inadequate technology can have a huge impact on the client experience.
 This graph shows how respondents perceive tech’s importance to specific aspects of their work:

 It’s clear that tech has an impact on almost every facet of legal work, from profitability to client satisfaction.
 Your law firm’s ability to grow is critical to your long-term success, and as our research revealed, technology is a key piece of that puzzle.
 As the legal industry continues to change and find a new equilibrium, technology should enable you to innovate and create the business model you want.
 The full report outlines in greater detail the ways firms are using and investing in technology, including the tools they utilize most and features they value most.

 Get the Full Report

 These are just a few of the insights and findings from the new report.
 To see all the data in depth, download your free copy of the report here

-Additionally, you can register for this free webinar covering key takeaways here
+Additionally, you can watch our free webinar covering key takeaways here

 Written by Actionstep

 Actionstep Academy Provides Added Training Value to Platform Customers